dlmille8/Braid-Angle-Measurement-Using-Fourier-Polar-Transform-Algorithm/README.md

 There must be the same number of numerical entries as images, each entry on its own line.
 So in this case, 6 lines: 1 header with the data label, then five lines of numbers.
 The first line, containing the data label, will be the x axis label on the plot.

-Github is showing the numerical entries as being double-spaced, but that is incorrect.
+Github is showing the entries as being double-spaced, but that is incorrect.
 Each entry should be on seperate lines but not a blank line between.

 There is also an option to show an animation of what is happening during the search vector sweep / scan and what the fan shaped vector looks like.
 This slows down the program, but is cool and fun.